BBC controversies: 1984: "Maggie's Militant Tendency" controversy

 Two of the MPs named in the programme (Hamilton and Howarth) sued the BBC and the programme-makers.
-The Director-General, Alasdair Milne, reviewed the BBC's own legal advice, and that of his Chief Assistant, and declared the programme to be 'rock solid'.
-The Board of Governors (Chairman Stuart Young) also gave its backing for the programme to be defended in court.
+The Director-General, Alasdair Milne, reviewed the BBC's own legal advice and that of his Chief Assistant, and declared the programme "rock solid".
+The Board of Governors (Chairman Stuart Young) also backed programme to be defended in court.
 Stuart Young died in August 1986, two months before the libel case against Panorama came to trial.
 A new chairman, Marmaduke Hussey, had been appointed, but had not formally arrived at the BBC when the trial opened on 13 October 1986.
 Hussey nevertheless spoke with the BBC's barrister, Charles Grey.
 Hussey says in his memoirs that 'Grey thought it unlikely the BBC would win.'
 Sir Charles Grey disputes this statement, saying that 'my junior and I both thought the case was winnable'.

-The first four days of the trial were given over to opening statements from Hamilton and Howarth and their lawyers, which received wide press coverage.
-On the evening of the fourth day the BBC's Assistant DG Alan Protheroe informed the BBC's legal team and the named defendants that the Governors now wished to settle the case immediately.
-This prevented the BBC's defence from being put to the court, or known to the public.
+The first four days of the trial were given over to opening statements from Hamilton, Howarth, and their lawyers, which received wide press coverage.
+On the evening of the fourth day, the BBC's Assistant DG Alan Protheroe informed the BBC's legal team and the named defendants that the Governors now wished to settle the case immediately.
+This prevented the BBC's defence from being put to the court, or from becoming public.

-Hamilton and Howarth were each awarded £25,000 in damages.
-Costs amounted to £240,000.
+Hamilton and Howarth were each awarded £42,042 in damages.
+Costs amounted to £506,053.
 They dropped their case against Phil Pedley.

-There was controversy over the editing of one part of the programme which juxtaposed shots of Howarth wearing a train driver's uniform at a steam railway enthusiasts' rally with the claim that he had attended a fascist meeting in Italy, implying that the uniform he was wearing was a fascist one.
-This issue was also not dealt with in court.

 1984: Falsified coverage of miners' strike

-Footage of the so-called "Battle of Orgreave" on 18 June 1984 had been filmed by a crew from the BBC.
+A BBC crew filmed the footage of the "Battle of Orgreave" clash on 18 June 1984.
 When this appeared on that evening's BBC news bulletins, it was edited and broadcast out of chronological sequence, falsely showing pickets throwing stones at the police and the police subsequently carrying out a mounted charge.

-1985: The Troubles / Ban of McGuiness interview
+1985: The Troubles / Ban on McGuinness interview

-In 1985, the government made an 'unprecedented' public request to stop the broadcast of a programme on extremism in Northern Ireland, in particular it included an interview with Martin McGuiness, then reputedly a member of the IRA—but also of the Ulster National Assembly, the provincial legislature approved by London.
+In 1985, the government made an 'unprecedented' public request to stop the broadcast of a programme on extremism in Northern Ireland.
+In particular, it included an interview with Martin McGuinness, then reputedly an IRA official, but also an elected member of the Ulster National Assembly, the provincial legislature approved by London.